-The library is routinely tested on OS X and linux and, less frequently, on Windows.
-The OS most frequently tested are:
+The library is routinely tested on linux and, less frequently, on Windows and Mac OS X. The OS most frequently tested are:

 - Debian 6

 - Ubuntu 16.04

 - Windows 7

 It should also work on any decently recent OS not listed here.
 If you get an error during the build on your favorite OS, please report it and we will attempt to fix it.

 The easiest way to install libgpuarray is with conda:

 This will also install the libgpuarray package automatically.